All You Need To Know About Leopard Geckos

 Like other geckos and reptiles, leopard geckos play an essential role in the maintenance of ecosystems.

 • Despite being ecologically important, the population of geckos in the wild is continuously being threatened by habitat loss, pollution, and exploitation.
-In some places in the world, geckos are being sold as exotic pets.
+In some places, geckos are being sold as exotic pets.

 Leopard geckos are great to keep as pets, but we should also keep in mind that their existence, especially in the wild, is continuously being threatened by human activities.